anuar2k/sem3-notebook/README.md

 # sem3-notebook
-One image to rule them all (RPiS and PF). 😎
+One image to rule them all (RPiS, PF and AG). 😎

-This image is a combined R + Haskell Jupyter Notebook.
-It uses `crosscompass/ihaskell-notebook` as its base and adds R to it using exact recipe as `jupyter/r-notebook`.
+This image is a combined R + Haskell + SciPy Jupyter Notebook.
+It uses `crosscompass/ihaskell-notebook` as its base, adds R to it using exact recipe as `jupyter/r-notebook` and python libraries from `jupyter/scipy-notebook`.

 🙏 God bless the people behind Jupyter Docker Stacks. 🙏